YiJingLin/YiJingLin.github.io/Note/pySC2/README.md

 2. Then, download and install starcraft2 game software through [Battle.net](https://tw.battle.net/account/download/index.xml) .

 3. Remember to download some Maps and Replays \
-(Note that there're some constraints of directory structure.
+(Note that there're some constraints on directory structure.
 See details in [link](https://github.com/Blizzard/s2client-proto#downloads))

 ### Run
 - Run default agent :